openxthinking/bullet-docs/docs/misc.md

 Delete OpenThinking account:
 1. Log in as the store owner.
-1. From your Shopify admin, click Settings, and then click Plan and permissions.
+1. From your Shopify admin, click Settings and then click Plan and permissions.
 1. In the Collaborators section, click on `OpenThinking`.
 1. In the Remove collaborator account section, click Delete collaborator account or Remove collaborator account.
 1. In the confirmation dialog, click Delete.